Amid Trump Attacks And Snubs, Zucker's CNN Reclaims Newsy Mission

 A long professional association

 Zucker struck up a professional friendship with Trump 14 years ago, when the television executive was NBC's entertainment chief (after having been head of NBC News).
-He helped to greenlight Trump's Apprentice franchise, which put the real-estate mogul and self-promoter in millions of living rooms across the country.
+He helped to greenlight Trump's Apprentice franchise, which put the real estate mogul and self-promoter in millions of living rooms across the country.

 "I always knew he was capable of generating tremendous amount of publicity; I always knew that he was incredibly charismatic and I always knew that he knew how to attract attention," Zucker said.
 "All of those things have been borne out through the campaign and into the first two months of his presidency.
 None of that has really changed."